janwilmake/cloudflare-sponsorware/README.md

 - ✅ To list all items in the namespace, use https://developers.cloudflare.com/api/resources/durable_objects/subresources/namespaces/subresources/objects/methods/list/ and retrieve "sponsor" from storage.
 - ✅ Store more things like activity
 - ✅ Created openapi to understand the endpoints in the middleware
-- Sponsorflare fix oauth.
-Now errors
+- ✅ Sponsorflare fix oauth.
+Now errors.

+### Admin endpoint: Get all user data

-- Also track the access_token last use.
+- Also track the "access_token" last use.
 - `/users.json` admin endpoint: returns all users.
 Cache JSON for 1 day stale-while-revalidate (so its fast and efficient)
 - Create `admin.html` that queries `/users.json`
 - Create function that, for all users, updates the user data for a sponsor to the most recent values.

-Ideas:
+Ideas (Backlog):

+- Sponsorflare Dashboard should be prettier.
+Ideally, the bar width is adjusted to the screen size and amount of bars.
 - Additional mapping from a global KV-stored sponsorflare-access-token to a user_id + access_token + scope.
 This way it remains fast as KV is replicated globally, while it also makes it easier to authenticate, since we don't need to set 3 different cookies/headers.
-- Store transactions in SQL rather than KV (easier to query)
+- `/usage` is now slow.
+Store transactions in SQL rather than KV (more efficient to query)
 - Idea: Currently, fetching all users requires 1 subrequest per user, which can be problematic.
 We need a master DO that keeps track of user info.
 Let's try a master DO that simply we write to each time we execute a query, but in waitUntil, such that it's a direct clone of all stuff together, but it doesn't slow stuff down.
 - If that's too slow, another way is with alarms.
 Each time a DO is activated, it can set an alarm (if not already) to back up itself to the master DO, within an hour.